 If you have missed the voter registration deadline, you can still register to vote and a cast a ballot at the same time during early voting or on Election Day.
 Simply go to your regular polling place or early voting site to register and vote.
-Contact your Local Election Official for questions about the process or identification requirements.
+Contact your Local Election Office for questions about the process or identification requirements.

 To register in Wyoming you must:

 be a citizen of the United States

 be 18 years of age by General Election Day

 be a resident of the State of Wyoming

 not be currently adjudicated mentally incompetent

 not have been convicted of a felony, or if convicted have had your voting rights restored

 Wyoming strongly prefers that people register to vote in person at the County Clerk’s office.